bitbrain/beehave/docs/manual/README.md

 [![tutorial-thumbnail](https://img.youtube.com/vi/n0gVEA1dyPQ/0.jpg)](https://www.youtube.com/watch?v=n0gVEA1dyPQ)

+## Status codes

+Status codes in Behavior Trees are used to tell the parent node whether a child node has succeeded or failed at its task.
+Think of it like a signal that a child node sends to its parent node to let it know whether the task it was assigned was completed successfully or not.

+For example, let's say you have a character in a game that needs to perform a sequence of actions in order to complete a task.
+You might use a Behavior Tree to define this sequence of actions, with each action represented by a child node.
+If the character successfully performs an action, the child node representing that action would report a `SUCCESS` status code to its parent node.
+If the character fails to perform the action, the child node would report a `FAILURE` status code instead.

+Here's a concrete example: imagine you have an enemy AI that needs to decide whether to attack the player or retreat.
+You could use a Behavior Tree to make this decision, with a Selector node as the parent node and two Action nodes as its children.
+The first child node would represent the attack action, and the second child node would represent the retreat action.

+When the Selector node is executed, it will start by ticking the first child node (attack).
+If the attack action is successful, the child node will report a `SUCCESS` status code to the Selector, which will stop executing and the enemy will attack the player.
+If the attack action fails, the child node will report a `FAILURE` status code to the Selector, which will then tick the second child node (retreat).
+If the retreat action is successful, the child node will report a `SUCCESS` status code to the Selector, which will stop executing and the enemy will retreat.
+If the retreat action fails, the child node will report a `FAILURE` status code to the Selector, which will then return `FAILURE` to its parent node.

 ## Actions and Conditions

 In Beehave, **Conditions** are leaf nodes of type `ConditionLeaf`.
 They are simple nodes that return either `SUCCESS` or `FAILURE`, based on a single condition.
 To maximize reusability, avoid creating conditions that check multiple factors.